Schools for Children of Cambodia (SCC)

 British 10K 2017

 Our thanks go to Steve, Arlene, Baykal, Heather and Callum who ran the British 10K London for SCC on Sunday 9th July and managed to raise over £2,000 which will be split between our three projects in Cambodia.
 These funds will make a huge difference to the lives of many Cambodian children.
 Well done and thanks to all of you from the children in Cambodia!

-If you'd like to raise funds for children's education in Cambodia, whilst at the same getting fit and participating in one of the most iconic races in London, sign up for next year's British 10K, Sunday 15th July 2018, by emailing firstname.lastname@example.org.
+If you'd like to raise funds for children's education in Cambodia, whilst at the same getting fit and participating in one of the most iconic races in London, sign up for this year's British 10K, Sunday 15th July 2018, by emailing firstname.lastname@example.org.

 AFESIP Yoga Classes

 We're pleased to report that thanks to the hard work and commitment of Jan, Raphael and Charlie Brazil along with support from SCC, lots of young women in the AFESIP shelter are enjoying regular yoga classes.
 Not only are these classes fun, they also have proven therapeutic value in helping people recover from trauma.
 We'd like to thank the Brazil's, Delphine at Krama Yoga, Leslie Guyton and AFESIP for making this possible.
 If you want to help support these classes then donate here.